-ARTISTS Billy Apple, Michael Armstrong, Philip Clairmont, Shona Davies, Margaret Dawson, Claire Fergusson, Di Ffrench, Tony Fomison, Jeffrey Harris, Alexis Hunter, Megan Jenkinson, Tony Lane, Doris Lusk, Richard McWhannell, Charo Oquet, Ralph Paine, Alan Pearson, Claudia Pond-Eyley, Peter Ransom, Marie Shannon, Sylvia Siddell, Merlyn Tweedie, Robin White, Toss Woollaston, Jane Zusters CURATOR Errol Shaw ORGANISER Suter Gallery, Nelson OTHER VENUES Hastings City Cultural Centre; Wairarapa Arts Foundation, 26–17 December 1986; Gisborne Museum and Arts Centre 8 January–1 February 1987; Rotorua Art Gallery, 18 February–15 March 1987; Aigantighe Art Gallery, Timaru, 10 April–10 May 1987; Forrester Gallery PUBLICATION essay John Hurrell
+ARTISTS Billy Apple, Michael Armstrong, Philip Clairmont, Shona Davies, Margaret Dawson, Claire Fergusson, Di Ffrench, Tony Fomison, Jeffrey Harris, Alexis Hunter, Megan Jenkinson, Tony Lane, Doris Lusk, Richard McWhannell, Charo Oquet, Ralph Paine, Alan Pearson, Claudia Pond-Eyley, Peter Ransom, Marie Shannon, Sylvia Siddell, Merlyn Tweedie, Robin White, Toss Woollaston, Jane Zusters CURATOR Errol Shaw ORGANISER Bishop Suter Art Gallery, Nelson OTHER VENUES Hastings City Cultural Centre; Wairarapa Arts Foundation, Masterton, 26–17 December 1986; Gisborne Museum and Arts Centre, 8 January–1 February 1987; Rotorua Art Gallery, 18 February–15 March 1987; Aigantighe Art Gallery, Timaru, 10 April–10 May 1987; Forrester Gallery, Oamaru PUBLICATION essay John Hurrell

 The Self is a theme show, with a postmodern twist.
 It considers 'decentred, fragmented, and suspicious' attitudes to the self in self portraits by twenty-five New Zealand artists.
 It's designed as a touring show and the catalogue's foreword offers a disclaimer.
 Errol Shaw explains, it's been organised 'specifically to suit the limited budgets of the smaller institutions'.